GuideAI health tools

 Updated for 2026

-There isn't one AI that's "best" for every medical question, because the tools are built for different jobs.
+There isn't one best AI for medical questions or health questions — it depends on the job.
 General-purpose LLMs like ChatGPT, Claude, and Gemini are strong at explaining medical concepts and answering broad educational questions.
-Symptom checkers are built specifically to help you triage how urgently a symptom needs attention.
-And personal health companions like Vero are built for a narrower, different job: understanding your own health data — your labs, wearables, and medications — over time.
-Picking the right tool means matching it to what you're actually trying to do.
-None of these are a substitute for a licensed doctor.
+Symptom checkers are built to help you triage how urgently a symptom needs attention.
+Personal health companions like Vero are built for a different job: understanding your own health data — labs, wearables, and medications — over time.
+Pick the category that matches what you're asking.
+None of these replace a licensed doctor.

 What to look for in a health AI